openshift/enhancements/enhancements/observability/multicluster-observability-addon-interoperability.md

 To support above workflow MCOA deploys additional collector which forwards all data to MCO telemetry store and/or 3rd party OTLP endpoint.

--
-- An `OpenTelemetryCollector` resource that describes the trace exporters to be used for traces collection and forwarding on all managed clusters.
+- An `OpenTelemetryCollector` resource that enables receivers for all telemetry signals and an OTLP exporter for and forwarding to the MCO store and 3rd party vendor.

 #### Hypershift [optional]